-A study of the microscopic features of vertebrate cells, tissues, and organs.
-Lectures correlate cell structure with tissue or organ system function.
-Laboratory experiences include the microscopic identification of major tissues and organs at the cellular level.
+A study of the microscopic features of mammalian cells, tissues, and organs.
+Lectures correlate cell structure with tissue function.
+Laboratory experiences include the microscopic identification of tissues and organs at the cellular level.

 BIOL 3370 Toxicology.
 (4) Fall (even years)